uconneeb/systseminar/schedule.md

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Apr.
+21, 2021

+Vidya and Frank will be leading the discussion on this paper exploring cryptic speciation and gene flow in red-eyed vireos:

+Battey and Klicka.
+2017.
+[Cryptic speciation and gene flow in a migratory songbird species complex: insights from the Red-Eyed Vireo (_Vireo olivaceus_).](http://dx.doi.org/10.1016/j.ympev.2017.05.006) Molecular Phylogenetics and Evolution 113:67-75.

+### Apr.
+14, 2021

+Spring Break.

+### Apr.
 7, 2021

 Nick has  settled on Newton et al. 2020 to read this week - where we'll see a much different approach to delimiting species of invertebrates.